What Is The Punishment For Indecent Exposure?

 What Should I Do If I Am Arrested for Indecent Exposure?

 Call a lawyer.
-It is always advisable to contact a lawyer as soon as you have been arrested, and before you make any statements to the police.
+It is always advisable to contact a lawyer as soon as you have been arrested or sentenced for indecent exposure, and before you make any statements to the police.
 A lawyer with experience in this field with ensure that you don’t say anything that may negatively impact your defence.

 What Are the Applicable Defences Against Indecent Exposure?

-There are many factors which can affect the seriousness of the indecent exposure and the extent of the punishment.
+There are many factors which can affect the seriousness and the extent of the punishment for indecent exposure UK.

 The seriousness of the offence (and the punishment) may be greater according to the age of the victim, whether any threatening behaviour was used, or coercion to keep quiet, and factors around race, sexual orientation or disability.
 On the other hand, mitigating factors such as showing remorse, the age of the offender or whether they have learning disabilities can help the defence case.